DaotanYang/DE-DAE-MD-Data-Interpolation/README.md

 Dimension Enhanced DAE (DE-DAE) improves the traditional DAE by increasing the dimension of the hidden space.
 DE-DAE can contain more information and is more favourable for data interpolation.
 ![DE-DAE](figures/DE-DAE.png)
 ### 3. DE-DAE with Multi-decoder
 DE-DAE with Multi-decoder (DE-DAE-MD) further improves DE-DAE.
-It adds a number of parallel decoders, each responsible for decoding different data types.
+It adds several parallel decoders, each responsible for decoding different data types.
 This enhances the data reduction capability of the decoders.
 ![DE-DAE-MD](figures/DE-DAE-MD.png)
 ### 4. Ensemble Model
-To further enhance the data interpolation capability of the model, we used the Ensemble method.
+We used the Ensemble method to enhance the model's data interpolation capability further.
 We modified the activation functions in DE-DAE-MD.
-In Ensemble Model, we used three DE-DAE-MD models with different activation functions and used the average of their results as the final prediction.
+In the Ensemble Model, we used three DE-DAE-MD models with different activation functions and used the average of their results as the final prediction.
 ![Ensemble method](figures/Ensemble_method.png)
 ## Result
-Since the code uses a Dropout layer and the training data is randomly divided, this results in the training and testing results not being exactly the same each time.
+Since the code uses a Dropout layer and the training data is randomly divided, this results in the training and testing results not being the same each time.
 Therefore, it is reasonable to expect an error of up to 2% if you reproduce the code.
 The results from the experimental paper are saved in DPE_Data_imputation.ipynb.
 You can click on the file to view the results in it.

 ## Document Description
+### First-level catalogue
 The content contained in the first-level catalogue is shown below:

 | File/folder name | Details |